Tim Connolly: New York Islanders

 The 2008–09 season saw the continuation of Connolly's injury problems.
 He began the season with two cracked vertebrae from a stick-butt to the back in a pre-season game, which forced him to miss the first 10 games of the regular season.
 After five games, in which he registered six points, he suffered a broken rib from a devastating hit by the St. Louis Blues' Keith Tkachuk.
 Despite playing through the pain in the next game, the injury subsequently pulled Connolly out of the lineup once again.
 On January 9, 2009, Connolly returned to the lineup to finish the season with 47 points in 48 games.

-On March 4, 2009 at the NHL Trade Deadline, Connolly was re-signed by the Buffalo Sabres to a two-year, $9 million contract.
-In 2009–10, Connolly had a career-high 65 points in 73 regular season games.
+On March 4, 2009, at the NHL Trade Deadline, Connolly was re-signed by the Buffalo Sabres to a two-year, $9 million contract.
+In 2009–10, Connolly had a career-high 65 points in 73 regular season games, but was limited to just one point in the postseason as Buffalo fell in the opening round to the lower-seeded Boston Bruins.
+He recorded 42 points in 68 games the following season.

+In Game 6 of the opening round of the 2011 playoffs vs. Philadelphia, Connolly was hit from behind by Flyers forward Mike Richards and went face first into the boards.
+Richards was penalized on the play but was not suspended by the NHL.
+Connolly left the game and did not appear again in the series, which Buffalo lost in seven games.
+It proved to be his last appearance with the Sabres, who opted not to re-sign him that offseason.

+Toronto Maple Leafs

 On July 2, 2011, Connolly was signed as an unrestricted free agent by the Toronto Maple Leafs to a two-year, $9.5 million contract.

 On November 7, 2011, it was reported that Connolly was injured again, this time with an upper-body injury, and would miss between 10 days and two weeks.

-On January 17, 2013, in the final year of his contract with the Maple Leafs and prior to the lockout shortened 2012–13 season, Connolly was placed on waivers.
-Upon clearing the following day it was announced that Connolly would start the season with the Leafs affiliate, the Toronto Marlies in the American Hockey League.
+On January 17, 2013, in the final year of his contract with the Maple Leafs and prior to the lockout-shortened 2012–13 season, Connolly was placed on waivers.
+Upon clearing the following day it was announced that Connolly would start the season with the Leafs' top minor league affiliate, the Toronto Marlies of the American Hockey League (AHL).